QumaDEVSKIDHD/Vibrant/README.md

 2. Make sure `Minecraft 1.8.8` vanilla is installed.
 3. Go into the `vibrant-1-8-8` module and run `install`.
 4. Run `gradlew` and wait for finishing the installation.
-5. Open the Project and run gradle task `shadowJar`.
+5. Run gradle with task `shadowJar` to build with dependecies.
 6. If all done correctly you should pass without errors.